fzenke/ssbm/README.md

-# SSBM: Supervised learning in Spiking neural networks benchmark suite
+# SSBM: Supervised learning in Spiking neural networks BenchMark suite

 This is v0.1 of the SSBM benchmark suite, a collection of benchmarks for supervised learning in spiking neural networks.
 It is meant to make supervised